 DO be there—any way you can.
-Stay in touch, even if it's just by notes or cards.
-While a phone call is nice, too, if you're not sure if the person feels like talking, a note or a card is unobtrusive yet caring.
-Or, make a donation to a cancer research organization in honor of her.
+Stay in touch.
+While a phone call is nice, if you're not sure if the person feels like talking, an email, text, note or a card is unobtrusive yet caring.
+Or, donate to a cancer research organization in honor of her.
 It's a touching reminder that you're thinking about her.

 And finally, remember this.
 Everyone needs different things.
 Try to take your lead from them.
 Sometimes just being there, listening and being supportive are the greatest gifts you can offer.

 If you would like more information about how to best help a person who has been diagnosed with breast cancer, here are some other sources: